donkirkby/book-blender/docs/index.md

 Here are the blended books you can solve:

 * [The Fox and the Grapes], by Aesop - The classic fable of unfulfilled desire.
-  (400 words)
+  (130 words)
 * [The Feast of Nemesis], by Saki - How to counteract the peace and goodwill of the holidays.
-(9,000 words)
+(1,500 words)
 * [Luck], by Mark Twain - How a military "genius" made a name for himself.
-  (10,000 words)
+  (1,700 words)

 As an example, here's the first section of The Fox and The Grapes, by Aesop:

 [![fox-start]][fox-start]

 Start unscrambling the letters in each word that you can.
-Some of the longer words might hard to unscramble, so skip them at first.
+Some of the longer words might be hard to unscramble, so skip them at first.
 Some words could be unscrambled more than one way, like "was" or "saw", so skip them too.

 [![fox-easy]][fox-easy]